The Calm Before the Storm

 “Can he pick up the kids from school?”

 “Can I withdraw money from the home equity line of credit?”

 “Can she take the kids to her mother’s in California for the weekend?”

 The answer to these questions is usually the same.
 During the period of time prior to a court order, you can do everything you could do while living together as a married couple.
 Think about it.
 While on the same page with your spouse, could you change the locks to your house if you wanted to?
 Yes, but you could also break your own window if you locked yourself out.
-Could you pick up your kids from school without telling your spouse?
+Could you pick up your children from school without telling your spouse?
 Yes.
 Get the idea?
 You can do anything during “the Storm” that you could do before.
-Now, would it be a good idea for you to pick up the kids without telling your spouse if you do not want negative repercussions?
+Now, would it be a good idea for you to pick up the children without telling your spouse if you do not want negative repercussions?
 Probably not.
 Should you break your own window?
-Maybe under pretty extreme circumstances- Get it?
-Let us caution you again just because there are no rules, it does not give you a license to do stupid stuff you would never have done while you and your spouse were on the same page.
-Be respectful to your kids’ other parent.
-If you would not want it done to you- don’t do it!
-If you only act after thoughtful consideration and you truly put the best interest of your kids first, you will be just fine.
+Maybe under pretty extreme circumstances – get it?
+Let us caution you again just because there are no rules, it does not give you a license to do stupid things you would never have done while you and your spouse were on the same page.
+Be respectful to your child’s other parent.
+If you would not want it done to you – don’t do it!
+If you only act after thoughtful consideration and you truly put the best interest of your children first, you will be just fine.
 Things will get better and you will find your “new normal.”
 It just takes time.
 We can help you find this new normal, and it starts when you contact our office or complete our online intake form.

 Patience and Poise